Nachiketrshardul/Simple-Calculator-/README.md

 # Simple-Calculator-
-The first repository of mine , a program with c++ , building a calculator that performs operations like (+,-,/,×)
+The first repository of mine , a program with c++ , building a simple calculator that performs operations like (+,-,/,×,%)